 The tool adds several convenient features on top of allocating FoR codes.
 With live notifications enabled, priority owners have real-time visibility of how codes are being used and who is making changes to what entries.
 Users with appropriate permissions can allocate up to three FoR codes for each research output (where only one was possible before).
 Checks are now in place to ensure percentages of ownership are accurately assigned.
-In the future, the system could even use machine learning to predict and advise users on the best code to assign each output.

 Most importantly, the functionality of the app is intuitive, simple, and streamlined.
 It doesn’t add additional work to already-busy researchers’ plates.

 “Nothing is simple with the government, right?” says Lam Truong, Senior Director, Data Engineering at Slalom Build.
-“To take such a complex process and distill it down to something so simple—what the team built is a work of art.”
+“To take such a complex process and distil it down to something so simple—what the team built is a work of art.”